Australian Consulate-General

 Online Visa and Citizenship applications do not require certified copies.

-Visa and Citizenship applications submitted in China and on paper can have copies of documents certified by Chinese citizens whose occupation is listed here.
+For paper-based visa and citizenship applications which are submitted in China, you can have copies of your documents certified by a Chinese citizen who works in one of the occupations listed here.

 Visa and Citizenship applications submitted outside Australia do not need statutory declarations to be witnessed at an Australian Embassy or Consulate.
 If your visa/citizenship application requires a witnessed declaration/form, please read the witnessing instructions on the declaration/form.
 The Department of Home Affairs (HA) can generally accept statements witnessed according to the legal practices of the country in which you make the statement.